 Speed kills – every mile per hour over the posted speed limit increases your chances of being in an accident.
 People die in speeding accidents every year, with people who were not wearing seat belts accounting for many of those fatalities.

 Vehicle maintenance is not only important for extending the life of your vehicle; it is also a major safety concern.
 Vehicle inspections, which are mandated by the state, address any maintenance issues.
 If your car is unsafe, the mechanic who inspects it will tell you what you need to do to fix it.
 However, because inspections can take a year or more, car owners must be aware of any potential safety issues and have them repaired before they cause an accident.

 Unfortunately, many drivers disregard safety rules while driving, resulting in collisions.
 The majority of car accident injuries are caused by unsafe driving.
+Use these driving safety tips in Dallas to avoid accidents by driving defensively.
 If you have been injured by a negligent driver, please contact us at (972) 599 4100 so that an experienced, smart, and licensed Texas lawyer can assist you in recovering the compensation you deserve for your personal injury claim.

 Causes of accidents: Accident is the most common term used to describe an automobile collision.
 Unfortunately, most accidents are more than just coincidental occurrences.
 In most cases, there is a lot that could have been done to avoid the collision.
 Collisions are almost always avoidable.
 The collision is usually the result of several conscious, risky decisions.
 Accidents are usually the result of poor decisions.